bluesaltlabs/bluesaltlabs.local/scripts/README.md

 Scripts associated with this project.

+## Note

+Sometimes the logs need to be pruned, and this process does not happen automatically (although it should).
+Don't forget to do this periodically.

 ## Scripts: Backup Docker Server

 cron script.
 Run this nightly to back up `docker-server` data to `windows-server` shared.